DCC-EX/dcc-ex.github.io/docs/about/contributing/website/basic-rst.md

 ### Internal - To a Sub Heading of a Different Page

-To link to a position within a page use `:ref:`.
+To link to a position within a page use `[.
 A reST label can be used as the reference, but on the \|DCC-EX\| website headings are made available to use as references: